 The interior of the submarine was claustrophobic, with crew members taking turns sleeping in the available bunks.
 The life of the crew alternated between boredom and terror.
 I recall one scene vividly – the submarine was under attack and the crew was dripping with fear and sweat.
 The scene was intense, and my daughter and I felt as if we were part of the movie as we were also uncomfortably hot and sweaty.
 The theater air conditioner was broken.

 I tell myself now that our experience added to the ambiance of the film.
 By the way, I highly recommend Das Boot – it is a classic.

 To Sum Up

 To sum up, I encourage fellow Sacramento residents to keep the Tower Theatre in mind.
 Do yourself a favor and check out what is playing on a regular basis.
 You just might find yourself becoming a frequent patron.

 (12/4/2023) The Tower Theatre celebrated its 85th Anniversary this past weekend!
 A full house enjoyed a brief overview of the history of the theatre before the feature film – the Academy Award winning film “Cinema Paradiso” (1988).
 Patrons were also treated to a performance by Organist Dave Moreno, who accompanied with great gusto “Big Business”, a Laurel and Hardy short.

 Comments on the Tower Theatre?

-Comments on the renovations completed to date, or the new menu?
+Comments on the renovations, or the new menu?
 Do you have any fond memories of the Tower Theatre to share?